 Q. Can I use regular dry erase markers on glass whiteboards?

 A. Yes.
 Like traditional whiteboards, glass whiteboards also have non-porous surfaces, which means your dry erase markers glide across them with ease.
-One thing to keep in mind when using glass whiteboards is the color of the wall behind it.
+One thing to keep in mind when using glass whiteboards is the color of the wall behind them.
 Always choose the color of your markers based on what is easiest to see from the farthest corner of the room.

 Q. I have a small personal whiteboard for my child to practice their homework.
 What tip style should I choose?